snoopspy/vperformance/readme.md

 # Examples
   * There exists the following code.
   * Suppose that it contains a critical routine that consumes too much time.
-You don't know which function is time comsuming, and you would like to figure out how long it takes time in in each routine.
+You don't know which function is time comsuming, Anyway, you would like to figure out how long it takes time in in each routine.
 VPerformance is a good solution for this problem.
 ```
   doSometing1();
   doSometing2();